MonoidMusician/blog/sources/bezier_calligraphy.md

 Essentially this process is simulating what you would get by stamping the pen nib in certain points, and then drawing a rake through the path to connect them with curves.
 (The rake only touching the paper at the segmentation points of the pen nib.)

-It appeared that anything more complex would require algorithmic help, and oh was I right … There were more issues lurking with curved segments.
+It appeared that anything more complex would require algorithmic help, and oh was I right&nbsp;… There were more issues lurking with curved segments.

 ### Point of no return